Toronto eSchool

 Toronto eSchool is an online high school and tutoring centre located in Toronto, Ontario, Canada.
-Toronto eSchool is inspected and approved by the Ontario Ministry of Education (BSID # 886520) to grant Ontario high school credits and the Ontario Secondary School Diploma (OSSD) it self since 2013.
+Toronto eSchool is inspected and approved by the Ontario Ministry of Education (BSID # 886520) to grant Ontario high school credits and the Ontario Secondary School Diploma (OSSD) itself since 2013.
 The tutoring centre offers both traditional tutoring and Maximize Your Success programs offered via seminars/webinars, workshops, academic programs, and test preparation classes.

 Academic model for online high school

 Toronto eSchool uses an asynchronous model, which means students can enroll and begin courses any time during the school year and work at their own pace in completing the courses.
 Students are given 12 months to complete any particular course.
 The courses are delivered and accessed entirely online and use the Moodle platform.
 Toronto eSchool accepts both full-time and part-time students and forwards marks to OUAC for any students applying to post-secondary institutions.